 But if I don't cause TVI to my home, then I must be doing OK.

 I have many tall gum trees on my property, some about 120 feet (35 metres) high on our block, some of which are shown in the picture on the right and so I have many wire antennas, as I do not have much clear space for a rotary beam.
 Unfortunately one of those tall gum trees fell on my home on July 2011 and of course caused much damaged and grief.
 Luckily no one was hurt and today all is repaired, but for sure some of those trees will be cut down soon and make way for a future tower.
 These big gum trees are often called "Widow makers" as they often come crashing to the ground for no aparent reason or have large limbs falling on a still day.

-Below is a view at the rear of my home, which is a paddock which I use or antenna work, but it is a forrest of trees and plants, which make for a challenging time getting those fishing lines, ropes and wires through the branches and after all is done, they may yet undo my hard work by absorbing some of the RF energy.
+Below is a view at the rear of my home, which is my neighbours paddock which I use or antenna work, but it is a forrest of trees and plants, which make for a challenging time getting those fishing lines, ropes and wires through the branches and after all is done, they may yet undo my hard work by absorbing some of the RF energy.

 My usual HF antennas are two 160 mtr band dipoles, one broadside NE-SW and one broadside N-S, fed with open wire feeders and they are both about 100 feet (30 mtrs) high, connected to simple link coupled tuners, one tuner for each band for dipole 1 and one tuner for each band for dipole 2 (20 tuners in total), which are switchable via a relay matrix controlled by a 20 position rotary coax switch and this makes band changing easy, for such a tuned antenna / ladder line feeder system.

 See photo at the top of this page.

 I have recently been experimenting with 4 vertical dipoles in a 4 square configuration (switchable in NE, SE, SW, NW directions), hanging from ropes from a tall pine tree.